Explained: How Much Does Tooth Bonding Cost With and Without Insurance?

 • Insurance Coverage: Dental insurance plans typically cover 50-80% of this procedure, although coverage percentages may vary.
 Some plans may offer more extensive coverage.

-See also Budget Direct Home Insurance Review
+See also AHM Home Insurance Review

 In some cases, using a composite filling to replace a broken amalgam filling may also be less expensive with insurance.